THE GIFT OF THE HOLY SPIRIT #2:

 GRAMMAR.

 VERB VOICE.
 An action word is called a “verb”; the kind of action is called the “voice” of the verb.
 Grammatical "voice" indicates whether the subject of a sentence is doing the action of the verb, or the subject is the recipient of the action.
 If the subject of the sentence is doing the action, then the verb is referred to as being in the "active voice."
 Otherwise, the verb is said to be "passive."
 There are at least two or three different kinds of action expressed in any language; e.g., in English there are the two mentioned identifiable actions in the verbs.
-In Greek there are three identified in the verb.ii
+In Greek there are three identified voices for verbs.ii

 Identifying "Voice" in Sentence Structure.